How Do We Perform In Everyday Life?

 What acting techniques do we use?

 Day in and day out, we’re expected to play a range of roles to fulfill our obligations in society—a child, parent, manager, partner, colleague, mentor, competitor, friend, lover, neighbor, acquaintance, civilian, activist, the list goes on.
+But some of these roles will inevitably collide as you prioritize different events in your life.

-In order to juggle these important roles, we switch effortlessly between role attachment and role distance (or as sociologist Erving Goffman would put it, between sincerity and skepticism) to hold our place in society.
+In order to juggle these important roles, we switch effortlessly between role attachment and role distance (or as sociologist Erving Goffman would put it, between sincerity and cynicism) to hold our place in society.

 Now, you might not prepare for these roles the same way a professional actor does.
 But that’s because you’re not Marlon Brando playing Vito Corleone on the set of The Godfather.